-'Weak federalism' (decentralisation) - 'Union Ethnic Nationalities' Schools could be either gov- ernment-run (in context of nationwide education reform), or locally administered; signifi- cant finance from State and/or Union government. • Burmese as primary national language (lingua franca); some provision for ethnic language/s in government administration.
-Burmese language, and ethnic languages (and English?) - as subjects rather than medium of instruction.
-Curriculum based on Union government, but with some local variation.
+'Weak federalism' (decentralisation) - 'Union Ethnic Nationalities'

+- Schools could be either government-run (in context of nationwide education reform), or locally administered; significant finance from State and/or Union government. - Burmese language, and ethnic languages (and English?) - as subjects rather than medium of instruction. - Curriculum based on Union government, but with some local variation.